shinya/md-editor/README.md

-えらーめっせーじ x# MD Editor
+# MD Editor

-A lightweight, cross-platform Markdown editor built with Tauri, React, and Go.
+A lightweight, cross-platform Markdown editor built with Tauri, React, and Rust.

 ## Features